How to Make Friends in Riyadh as a New Expat

 Finding Your People in Riyadh: A Beginner’s Guide

 So, you’ve made the big move to Riyadh... and now comes the more delicate task: how to make friends in Riyadh as a new expat.
-The boxes are unpacked, the SIM card mostly works, and you’ve figured out where to buy decent bread.
+The boxes are unpacked, the SIM card mostly works, and you’ve figured out where to buy decent bread (which, if you’re new here, can take some trial and error — I wrote a guide on where expats shop in Riyadh)..
 Now comes the more delicate task: making friends.

 It’s one thing to land in a new country – quite another to rebuild your entire social life from scratch.
 Especially in Riyadh, where things don’t always work the way you expect.
 The city is big, busy, and full of contrasts.
 And while the expat community is strong, it can take time to find your people.